Responsible emitters of facilities that exceed or expect to exceed their baselines must manage their excess emissions.

 Learn about the application requirements for responsible emitters in our borrowing adjustment application guideline.

-We must receive your borrowing application by 28 February after the relevant financial year.
+We must receive borrowing applications by 28 February after the relevant financial year.

 Complete the borrowing application in Online Services.